MoritzHayden/bosco/README.md

 ## Disclaimer

-Neither this bot nor its contributors are associated with Deep Rock Galactic or Ghost Ship Games in any way whatsoever.
+Neither this project nor its contributors are associated with Deep Rock Galactic or Ghost Ship Games in any way whatsoever.

 ## Legal